Schools with Phlebotomy Classes & Programs

 There have been several reasons proposed for this increase in demand, including an aging population, an expansion of access to healthcare with the introduction of the Affordable Care Act (ACA), and the improvement of preventative care and medical monitoring.

-The BLS (May 2021) reports the following annual salary data for phlebotomists:
+The BLS (May 2024) reports the following annual salary data for phlebotomists—the latest data available as of August 2025:

 United States